joeyespo/pytest-watch/README.md

                         This also enables --wait to prevent pdb interruption.
   --spool <delay>       Re-run after a delay (in milliseconds), allowing for
                         more file system events to queue up (default: 200 ms).
-  -p --poll             Use polling instead of OS events (useful in VMs).
+  --dont-watch-files <str>  Regular expression for excluding files from being watched -p --poll             Use polling instead of OS events (useful in VMs).
   -v --verbose          Increase verbosity of the output.
   -q --quiet            Decrease verbosity of the output (precedence over -v).